 Regardless of your goal, you have to keep rest in mind.
 Treat this step like another stage of training.
 Depending on the intensity of your workout, you may need more or less rest.
 Allow yourself to rest for several minutes between sets: up to five minutes for heavy weights; up to 1 minute for lighter weights.

 Additionally, each muscle group should be trained only a couple of times per week and never consecutively.
 Give each muscle group at least 48 hours to heal between training sessions.
-If you would like to see our individualized muscle group training routines you can click on each respective link: chest routines (click for bench press chart); shoulder workouts; bicep workouts; tricep workouts; forearm workouts.
+If you would like to see our individualized muscle group training routines you can click on each respective link: chest routines; shoulder workouts; bicep workouts; tricep workouts; forearm workouts.

 So get started today by downloading one or more of our free weightlifting programs!
 The free effective weightlifting programs that you will find in our database will set you on the right course which will help you achieve your goals and transform your body!